 In fact, the make, model and year of your vehicle are primary factors in determining your auto insurance.
 Other factors include your age, gender and even your credit score.
 Younger drivers, especially males, are subject to higher rates.
 Consumers can save money by taking higher deductibles on their policies and also reduce the amount of coverage.
 Being loyal to a particular insurance carrier may also result in a discount as can paying your premium in full.
 Avoid buying vehicles with high rates of theft such as Chevrolet, Ford, Dodge and GMC pickup trucks, Honda Civics and Accords and Toyota Camrys as insurers often charge more for coverage.

-Vehicle insurance rates in Tennessee can vary widely within the same zip code, so it’s best to shop around for the lowest premiums.
+Vehicle insurance rates in Nashville, Tennessee can vary widely within the same zip code, so it’s best to shop around for the lowest premiums.
 Generally, you’ll find higher rates if you live in the state’s major cities and their suburbs.
 Even if you are satisfied with your rate, it’s still a good idea to shop around every few years for the best rate.